Suma-Marri/Amazon_Vine_Analysis/README.md

 - What percentage of Vine reviews were 5 stars?
 What percentage of non-vine reviews were 5 stars?
   - The percentage of Vine reviewers with 5 stars is about **57.55%**.
   - The percentage of non-Vine reviewers with 5 stars is about **37.45%**.
-  - Blow shows the results if they were paid.
+  - Below shows the results if they were paid.
 <img width="658" alt="image" src="https://user-images.githubusercontent.com/58046234/163722901-8ee0f0f1-31ff-40ff-8138-43d78e933abc.png">

 ## Summary